Lisilin87/arkui/README.md

 ## Weakness and Suggestions 2 explain the findings

+*Reviewer’s concern:* Why does GPT-4 achieve the highest accuracy?
+Why do performance gains vary across tasks?

+### Response:

+We appreciate your suggestion to deepen the discussion of results.

-We have addressed the reason why GPT-4o achieves the best performance in point 4 of the *Results* section. **The core challenge of our task lies in long-context attention**, as the model needs to comprehensively analyze the entire set of device states and methods to determine which devices are operable and which ones do not exist.
+- GPT-4o's superiority: We have addressed the reason why GPT-4o achieves the best performance in point 4 of the *Results* section. **The core challenge of our task lies in long-context attention**, as the model needs to comprehensively analyze the entire set of device states and methods to determine which devices are operable and which ones do not exist.
 GPT-4o demonstrates significantly stronger context-handling capabilities compared to the other open-source models evaluated.

-As for the varying performance gains across different tasks, this is primarily due to differences in task difficulty.
+- Varying performance gains: As for the varying performance gains across different tasks, this is primarily due to differences in task difficulty.
 A single model may exhibit different levels of improvement depending on the complexity of the task it is addressing.

 ## Weakness and Suggestions 3 real-world usages of LLM for smart homes

+*Reviewer’s concern:* Why use LLMs instead of existing voice control?
+Clarify real-world usage scenarios.

+### Response:

 We have already highlighted the value of applying large language models in smart home environments in the Introduction.
 Integrating LLMs into smart home assistants not only enables users to control devices using simpler and fewer instructions, but also allows the system to automatically perform device operations based on user habits and historical behavior—even in the absence of explicit commands.